 Keystone’s elder abuse attorneys regularly handle elder abuse matters that are financial in nature.
-However, if the abuse is physical only, we can always refer you to a trusted attorney who handles physical abuse cases.
+However, if the abuse is only physical in nature, we are happy to refer you to a trusted attorney who handles such matters.

-It is important to take action right away if you suspect physical abuse to be taking place.
+It is important to take swift action if you suspect physical abuse to be taking place.
 You can start by reaching out to your local law enforcement or adult protective services agency to report the abuse.
-After, hire an elder abuse lawyer who handles physical abuse claims to pursue further legal action.

-If you believe a dependent adult or elder to be facing an immediate threat or wish to remove them from an abusive situation, you may want to consider petitioning the court for a conservatorship of the person over them that would allow you to move them into your home or another safe location so you can manage their personal needs.
+If you believe a dependent adult or elder to be facing an immediate threat or wish to remove them from an abusive situation, you may want to consider petitioning the court to establish a conservatorship of the person that would allow you to move them into your home or another safe location where you can manage their personal needs.